-Ever since the Bank was founded by Edgar de Picciotto, discreet and effective commitment has always been a moral imperative for UBP.
-At his initiative, and following his example, the Bank has made it a point of honour to embody his sense of social responsibility when carrying out its work.
-For several years now, UBP has supported a number of diverse projects in the fields of culture, education and research.
-It also promotes community projects and sustainable development.
+Discreet and effective commitment has always been a moral imperative for us.
+At the initiative of our founder, Edgar de Picciotto, and following his example, we have made it a point of honour to embody his sense of social responsibility when carrying out the Bank’s business.

-UBP has always backed cultural, educational, and research projects through donations and sponsorships, putting special emphasis on the next generations.
-In our support for cultural ventures, our particular focus is on artistic creation and young talent, and the areas we are closest to are theatre, classical music, and cinema.
+UBP has always backed cultural, educational, and research projects through donations and sponsorships.
+In our support for cultural ventures, our particular focus is on artistic creation and young talent.
+We support a number of institutions and artists in theatre, classical music, and cinema.

-Our vision is a long-term one and so we invest in helping to train the bankers of tomorrow.
+Our vision is a long-term one and so we also invest in helping to train the bankers of tomorrow.
 Our partnership with INSEAD Business School in Paris and Singapore attests to our commitment to high-level education and the transmission of excellence from one generation to the next.
 This alliance enabled INSEAD to endow the De Picciotto Chair in alternative investments in 2003.
-As a family-owned business, UBP believes in assisting and promoting innovation, enterprise and creativity in new businesses, in particular in the area of fintech.
-We are also active in healthcare and contribute to cancer research.